Is Archaeologist Zahi Hawass a Real Life Indiana Jones?

 Nothing’s easy here.

 Uncertain of his status with Hawass, Derek Lincoln initiates a conversation with him early one morning.
 At the opening of their conversation, Hawass warns Derek that he’s not good in the morning, but Derek persists.
-Finally Hawass erupts, Don’t ask me more questions or I’ll fire you!
+Finally Hawass snaps, Don’t ask me more questions or I’ll fire you!
 Then Derek assures Hawass that he’ll never get discouraged or quit, and hurries away.

 While descending the shaft that leads to the tomb of Sety I, Alice Robinson becomes ill in the stifling subterranean conditions: 90-degree heat, 76 per cent humidity and little air to breathe.
 Hawass’ crew must lift Alice from the shaft, giving her oxygen along the way.
 Thereafter, Hawass sends Alice to Aswan and Lake Nasser, where she can resume her passion for underwater archaeology.